glouppe/info8002-large-scale-data-systems/lecture9.md

 # Fault tolerance

-- Master *pings* each worker periodically.
+Master *pings* each worker periodically.
 - If no response is received within a certain delay, the worker is marked as **failed**.
 - Map or Reduce tasks given to this worker are reset back to the initial state and rescheduled for other workers.
 - Task completion is committed to master to keep track of history.

+.exercice[
-<span class="Q">[Q]</span> What abstraction does this use?
+- What abstraction does this use?

-<span class="Q">[Q]</span> What if the master node fails?
+- What if the master node fails?
 How would you fix that?
+]

 ???